chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 - Sorry, could you please repeat the question?
 - Thank you for your time today.
 I look forward to hearing from you.
+- I haven't faced that exact situation, but I'm excited to learn.